iZettle/api-documentation/oauth-api/user-guides/create-an-app/create-a-partner-hosted-app.md

    <img id="download-your-API-credentials" src="../../images/download-your-API-credentials.png" alt="This screenshot shows your API credentials and the Download credentials button." >

-   > **Tip:** If you lose the API credentials, you can request a new client secret, as the client ID doesn't change.
-For how to request a new client secret, see [Request a new client secret for an existing app](#request-a-new-client-secret-for-an-existing-app).
+   > **Tip:** As the client ID doesn't change, if you lose the API credentials, you can [request a new client secret](#request-a-new-client-secret-for-an-existing-app).

 ## Request a new client secret for an existing app
 The client ID of an existing app doesn't change.
 If you need a new client secret for an existing app, request it in your Dashboard.

 1. Log in to the [Developer Portal](https://developer.zettle.com/).
 2. On your Dashboard, choose the app for which you need to request a new secret.
-The current client secret is hidden. <!-- screesshot.
-Click or select?-->
+The current client secret is hidden.

    <img id="choose-the-app-that-needs-a-new-client-secret" src="../../images/choose-the-app-that-needs-a-new-client-secret.png" alt="This screenshot shows where you can choose the app that needs a new client secret on your Dashboard." >